 - Alliterative Name: Oswin Oswald.

-- Arc Words: "Run you clever boy, and remember."; "I don't know where I am."
+- Arc Words: "Run you clever boy, and remember." and "I don't know where I am."

-- Armor-Piercing Slap: Rory gets two, courtesy of Amy.
+- Armour-Piercing Slap: Rory gets two, courtesy of Amy.
 The first is played for laughs ("Amy it's me.
-Do you remember me?" slap) and the second is played for drama during their argument ("Give me your arm.
-AMY!" slap).
+Do you remember me?" [slap]) and the second is played for drama during their argument ("Give me your arm.
+AMY!" [slap]).

-- Armor-Piercing Question: About cooking ingredients, believe it or not.
+- Armour-Piercing Question: About cooking ingredients, believe it or not.
 Where, oh where, does someone get eggs and milk on a prison planet for Daleks?

 - Assimilation Backfire: Oswin kept her humanity after being turned into a Dalek, which allows her to wipe all memories relating to the doctor from all the other Daleks.

-- Ax-Crazy: This is the place where the psychotic Daleks go.
+- Axe-Crazy: This is the place where the psychotic Daleks go.
 Daleks are considered psychotic by normal standards.
 These are Daleks considered psychotic by other Daleks.
 Which, by extension, includes Oswin.
 While her assimilation may have occurred due to her crash landing on the planet, the fact remains the other Daleks chained her to the floor in what appears to be the asylum equivalent of solitary confinement.

 - Batman Gambit: The Doctor tricks a Dalek into activating its self-destruct sequence to try and kill him, then reverses its direction controls and forces it to back into a room filled with other Daleks.

 - Bi the Way: Oswin flirts with both Rory and the Doctor, and mentions her that first crush was a girl called Nina.
-She elaborates that it was a phase, though.
+She elaborates that it was a phase.

 - Blue and Orange Morality: The Daleks believe that hatred is beautiful, the purer the better.
 It's why they couldn't bring themselves to kill the Asylum Daleks before this episode.
 Or why they seem unable to kill the Doctor.
 This sickens him.

-- Body Horror: The Dalek eyestalk punching its way out of the forehead.
+- The Dalek eyestalk punching its way out of the forehead.
 The sickening crunch is the evil cherry on the terror sundae.

-- Bookends: Inverted, as at the end of series six (the last episode of), and at the end of this episode (the first of series seven), there is the repeated question "Doctor Who?"
+- Bookends: Inverted, as at the end of the finale of series six, and at the end of this episode (the series seven premiere), there is the repeated question "Doctor who?"